 4

 Tag peer reviewersSearch and tag at least 2 active members as peer approvers.
 You cannot tag yourself.
-They will receive an email immediately on submission.
+They receive email when the proposal is first submitted, and if you later add new tagged members while it is still in untouched draft peer review, only those newly added members are emailed.

 5